How I cope with rejection

 So I worked on shifting the pain and rejection and disappointment into fuel for more courage to keep trying and to keep going.

-My process was to write down all my emotions and thoughts, and to take them to their logical conclusion.
+My process was to write down all my emotions and thoughts, acknowledging them, validating them, and countering their faulty, biased logic.

 It went like this: